hypo69/hypo/pytest/gemini/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

 ## Overview

-This module provides functions for generating documentation for Python code in Markdown format.
-It includes functionalities for creating detailed documentation for classes and functions, complete with parameter descriptions, return values, and exception handling.
-The documentation also includes a table of contents.
+This module provides a function for generating Markdown documentation for Python code.
+It ensures the documentation follows specific formatting guidelines, including detailed descriptions of functions, classes, and methods, a table of contents, and consistent formatting throughout.

 ## Functions

 ### `generate_documentation`

-**Description**: This function takes a Python file path as input and generates the corresponding documentation in Markdown format.
+**Description**: This function takes a Python file path as input and generates the corresponding Markdown documentation.

 **Parameters**:

-- `filepath` (str): The path to the Python file to be documented.
+- `filepath` (str): The path to the Python file for which to generate documentation.

 **Returns**:

 - str: The generated Markdown documentation string.

 **Raises**:

-- `FileNotFoundError`: If the input file does not exist.
+- `FileNotFoundError`: If the input `filepath` does not exist.
+- `TypeError`: If the input is not a string.
-- `Exception`: For any other errors during the documentation generation process.
+- `Exception`: If any other error occurs during the documentation generation process.